 By Christopher Smith, SJ

-Christopher Smith, SJ, is a second-year regent teaching biology and chemistry at Gonzaga College High School in Washington, D.C.
+Christopher Smith, SJ, is a Jesuit scholastic who is currently teaching science at Gonzaga College High School in Washington, D.C.